SummaryRead the full fact sheet

 Combined pill (‘the pill’) (not recommended if breastfeeding)

 The pill has two hormones that stop your ovaries from releasing an egg each month.
 Aside from preventing pregnancy, the pill may also reduce your bleeding each month, help with acne, and lessen premenstrual symptoms.

 You may have side-effects such as bloating, nausea and minor weight gain.

-The combined pill is 99.7 per cent effective when perfectly used.
-With typical use, it is 92 per cent effective.
+The combined pill is 99.7 per cent effective when used perfectly.
+With typical use, it is slightly less effective.